julbinb/julbinb.github.io/index.md

 to understand the semantics of their programming language and write robust and correct software.
-My research interests also include type systems, compilers, software correctness, theorem proving (most of my experience has been with
+My research interests also include type systems, compilers, software correctness, program analysis, theorem proving (most of my experience has been with
 {{site.data.links.mdlinks.coq}}),
 generic programming (like Java generics or ML polymorphism), programming by contracts, software testing, human aspects of programming languages and software engineering, and CS education.

+Most recently, I have been working on program analysis, in particular, on extending symbolic execution with symbolic finite automata ([POPL 2025](/papers#popl2025)) and enabling symbolic execution to reason about over-approximate information (work in progress).

 <a href="{{site.data.links.websites.julialang}}" target="_blank">
   <img src="img/julia-logo.svg" alt="Julia Lang logo"
     style="height: 60px; float: right; margin: 0.5em; vertical-align: middle; display: inline-block"/>
 </a>
-For the last several years I have been working on formalizing various aspects of the {{site.data.links.mdlinks.julialang}}
+During my PhD, I worked on formalizing various aspects of the {{site.data.links.mdlinks.julialang}}
 programming language: